workfloworchestrator/example-orchestrator/README.md

 - IPv4 and IPv6 prefix for node loopback addresses
 - IPv4 and IPv6 prefix for core link addressing

-The task Netbox Bootstrap takes care of initializing Netbox with a default set of this information.
-For convenience, a task Netbox Wipe is added as well, that will remove all object from Netbox again, including the ones that are created by the different workflows.
-Tasks can be found in the orchestrator UI in the `New tasks` pulldown on the `tasks` page.
+The task NetBox Bootstrap takes care of initializing NetBox with a default set of this information.
+For convenience, a task NetBox Wipe is added as well, that will remove all object from NetBox again, including the ones that are created by the different workflows.
+Tasks can be found in the orchestrator UI in the `New task` pulldown on the `Tasks` page.

 #### Node